cdluminate/ProdL/ProdL.md

 paper composing, rebuttal process, latex techniques, artistic design for diagrams, and integrated development environment.

-The author will try to deviver the content in a concise manner, and will prefer to reference many external materials to reduce duplicated work.
+The author will try to deliver the content in a concise manner, and will prefer to reference many external materials to reduce duplicated work.
 Since the author is more or less an old-school UNIX/Linux proponent, this document will not introduce any Windows-specific or MacOS-specific